umbraco/UmbracoDocs/Reference/Common-Pitfalls/index.md

 large items in memory, they will remain in memory for a long time because they'll end up in something called "Generation 3" which the
 GC tries to ignore for as long as possible because it knows it's gonna take a lot of resources to cleanup!

-So how do you avoid allocating all of these `IPublishedContent` instances?
+So if you have a huge site and are running Linq queries over tons of content, how do you avoid allocating all of these `IPublishedContent` instances?

 Instead of iterating over (and thus creating them) we can use regular old `XPath` or use the `XPathNodeIterator` directly: